schatzlab/appliedgenomics2019/assignments/assignment4/README.md

 For this question, you may find this tutorial helpful:
 [http://clavius.bc.edu/~erik/CSHL-advanced-sequencing/freebayes-tutorial.html](http://clavius.bc.edu/~erik/CSHL-advanced-sequencing/freebayes-tutorial.html)

 - 2a.
-Using bowtie2, how many reads align to the reference?
+Using bowtie2, how many reads align to the chr22 reference?
 How many reads did not align?
 How many aligned reads had a mate that did not align (AKA singletons)?
 Count each read in a pair separately.
 [Hint: Build the index using `bowtie2-build`, align reads using `bowtie2`, analyze with `samtools flagstat`.]

 - 2b.
 How many reads are mapped to the reverse strand?
 Count each read in a pair separately.
 [Hint: Find out what SAM flags mean [here](https://broadinstitute.github.io/picard/explain-flags.html) and use samtools view.]

 - 2c.
 How many high-quality (QUAL > 20) single nucleotide and indel variants does the sample have?
-Of the high-quality SNPs, what is the transition / transversion ratio?
 Of the indels, how many are insertions and how many are deletions?
 [Hint:  Identify variants using `freebayes` - sort the SAM file first.
 Filter using `bcftools filter`, and summarize using `bcftools stats`.]

 - 2d.
 Does the sample have any nonsense or missense mutations?